A Sneak Peek at Kept by the Viking (Forgotten Sons series, book 1)

-Smiling grimly at darkness, Rurik tucked a bone-handled blade in his boot.
+Smiling grimly at the darkness, Rurik tucked a bone-handled blade in his boot.
 Norns had spun his life with stingy threads, but his days of hardship were over.
-Rouen’s overlord promised to make him a landsman, a plum prize for a low-born Viking.
+Rouen’s overlord, Will Longsword, promised to make him a landsman, a plum prize for a low-born Viking.

 If he got to Rouen by the midsummer feast.

 A woman to ease his loins.
 She should’ve come last night.